HomeResources99th Percentile Baby: What High and Low Percentiles Mean (2026)

 99th Percentile Baby: What High and Low Percentiles Mean (2026)

 When the nurse says your baby is in the 99th percentile, most parents hear one of two things: "great job" or quiet worry about whether their baby is too large.
-The actual clinical interpretation is neither of those.
-A 99th percentile reading means your baby is larger than 99 out of 100 same-age babies in the WHO reference population.
-It does not mean your baby is overweight, and it does not mean there is a problem.
+For weight-for-age, P99 means the measurement plots above 99% of the modeled distribution for babies of the same age and sex.
+It does not, by itself, diagnose overweight or a health problem.

 What the 99th and 98th Percentile Mean for a Baby's Weight